Built on IBm Cloud technology

 SureSkills have been successfully providing technical services for over 20-years to a diverse range of organisations spanning Private and Public sector.
 As a key component of the SureSkills Managed Data Protection (MDP) suite of products, Disaster Recovery as a Service (DRaaS) provides our customers with a scalable and cost-effective way of protecting their business.

-Disaster Recovery FAQ
+Disaster Recovery (DRaaS) FAQ

 WHAT IT IS AND WHAT IT REQUIRES